Back to all posts

 • Are there building rules for guests?

-• How will you reach airport, meetings, and match-day plans?
+• How will you reach airport, meetings, Fan Festival plans, and match-day routes?

 • Is the location strong for the whole stay, not just one event?